slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"The happiest time of a person’s life is after his first divorce."
 -- John Kenneth Galbraith [1908]*

+> *"A successful marriage requires falling in love many times, always with the same person."
+-- Mignon McLaughlin [1913]*

 > *"If men acted after marriage as they do during courtship, there would be fewer divorces and more bankruptcies."
 -- Frances Rodman [1917]*